darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 EXPOSE ${PORT}
 CMD ["npm", "start"]
 ```
-I built the frontend container with docker-compose.yml (described in the next section), otherwise the commands for the container build and run would have been exactly the same as for the backend (but with port 3000).
+3. Built the frontend container with docker-compose.yml (described in the next section), otherwise the commands for the container build and run would have been exactly the same as for the backend (but with port 3000).

 ### Multiple Containers

-I created docker-compose.yml at the root of my project:
+1. Created docker-compose.yml at the root of my project:
 ```yml
 version: "3.8"
 services: